andreasdominik/Susi/docs/src/pages/payloads.md

 ### Topic: qnd/asr/audioCaptured

-Answer of a satellite to a topic hermes/asr/startListening request, with the base64-encoded audio. `id` is the request ID and matches the ID of the according asr/startListening topic:
+Answer of a satellite to a topic hermes/asr/startListening request.
+Sent by the NoSnips `Record` component of a satellite to deliver a base64-encoded audio recording of a command.
+All IDs match the IDs of the request:

 ```
 {